Five Non-political Reasons Christians Really Ought to Care About Fake News

 Sigh.

 Good, God-fearing people have fought the pro-life fight for nearly half a century and abortion is still legal and anything but rare.
 Furthermore, according to the Pew Research Center the majority of Americans (fifty-eight percent) sincerely believe that abortion should be legal in all or most situations.
 Thankfully, most (eighty percent) are still civilized enough to believe that third trimester abortions should not happen.
-That said, most believe abortion should be legal and widely available to anyone who thinks they need one.
+That said, most believe abortion should be legal and widely available to anyone who feels they need one.

 It’s time we asked ourselves why.